saifalfalah/react-handbook/content/javascript-arrow-functions/index.md

 Arrow functions allow you to have an implicit return: values are returned without having to use the `return` keyword.

-It works when there is a on-line statement in the function body:
+It works when there is a one-line statement in the function body:

 ```js
 const myFunction = () => 'test'